erickyun/mpv/DOCS/man/options.rst

     depending on GPU drivers and hardware.
 For other VOs, this just makes rendering slower.

-``--force-render``
-    Forces mpv to always render frames regardless of the visibility of the window.
-Currently only affects X11 and Wayland VOs since they are the only ones that have this optimization (i.e. everything else always renders regardless of visibility).

 ``--force-window-position``
     Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
 This used to